awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view.md

 1. To retry actions in a stage that were not completed successfully, choose **Retry**\.

 1. To get more information about errors or failures for a completed action in a stage, choose **Details**\.
-You will see details from the last time the action ran, including the results of that action, **Succeeded** or **Failed**\.
+Details from the last time the action ran, including the results of that action \(**Succeeded** or **Failed**\) are displayed\.

 1. To view details about source artifacts \(output artifact that originated in the first stage of a pipeline\) that are used the latest pipeline execution for a stage, click in the details information area at the bottom of the stage\.
 You can view details about identifiers, such as commit IDs, check\-in comments, and the time since the artifact was created or updated\.
 For more information, see [View Current Source Revision Details in a Pipeline in AWS CodePipeline](monitoring-source-revisions-view.md)\.

-1. To view details about the most recent executions for the pipeline, choose **View pipeline history** next to the pipeline's name\.
+1. To view details about the most recent executions for the pipeline, choose **View history**\.
 For past executions, you can view revision details associated with source artifacts, such as execution IDs, status, start and end times, duration, and commit IDs and messages\.

 ## View Pipeline Details and History \(CLI\)<a name="pipelines-view-cli"></a>